-The mirror transaction executes as a normal CICS transaction and uses the CICS terminal control program facilities to communicate with the requesting system.
+The mirror transaction runs as a normal CICS transaction and uses the CICS terminal control program to communicate with the requesting system.

-In the requesting system (CICA in Figure 7 on page 30), the command-level EXEC interface program (for all except DL/I requests) determines that the requested resource is on another system (CICB in the example).
-It therefore calls the function-shipping transformer program to transform the request into a form suitable for transmission (in the example, line 2 indicates this).
+In the requesting system (CICA in Figure 10 on page 38), the command-level EXEC interface program (for all except DL/I requests) determines that the requested resource is on another system (CICB in the example).
+It therefore calls the function-shipping transformer program to transform the request into a form suitable for transmission (in the example, line 2 indicates this call).
 The EXEC interface program then calls on the intercommunication component to send the transformed request to the appropriate connected system (line 3).
 For DL/I requests, part of this function is handled by CICS DL/I interface modules.
-For guidance about DL/I request processing, see the CICS IMS Database Control Guide.
+For guidance about DL/I request processing, see IMS Database Control (DBCTL), in the CICS IMS Database Control Guide .

-The intercommunication component uses CICS terminal control program facilities to send the request to the mirror transaction.
+The intercommunication component uses the CICS terminal control program to send the request to the mirror transaction.
 The first request to a particular remote system on behalf of a transaction causes the communication component in the local system to precede the formatted request with the appropriate mirror transaction identifier, in order to attach this transaction in the remote system.
-Thereafter it keeps track of whether the mirror transaction terminates, and reinvokes it as required.
+Thereafter, it keeps track of whether the mirror transaction stops, and reinvokes it as required.

-Figure 7.
+Figure 10.
 The transformer program and the mirror in function shipping